Crossing-Minds/xminds-javascript/README.md

 import { ApiClient } from "./lib/ApiClient.js";

-// Initialize the client instance const host = "https://staging-api.crossingminds.com";
+// Initialize the client instance
+// if it is None it will use production host const host = "https://staging-api.crossingminds.com";
 const refreshToken = "/lDHAxJIFwGg02B3Z8m1XA/RtqgoZczWUCeo93UsZceS/kmJfe8p++50hOBJnyaqjrU8pPGmFmCvSxk6JPdxTg=="; // comes from the backend, and is linked to db_id and userId const client = new ApiClient(refreshToken, host);